Back to Blog

 The best tracking method is the one you'll actually stick with.
 Consistent tracking with 80% accuracy beats perfect tracking that you abandon after two weeks.
 Start with whichever method feels less overwhelming, and adjust as you learn what works for you.

 Kalo supports both photo and manual tracking, so you can choose the right method for each meal.
-Try both approaches free for 7 days and discover what works best for you.
+Try both approaches free and discover what works best for you.

 Ready to Start Your Health Journey?

-Download Kalo and get started with your 7-day free trial today.
+Download Kalo and get started with your free trial today.

 Download on the App StoreGet it on Google Play